BISLEY'S PUBS

 In the 1500s and 1600s, Bisley was a much busier place - at the height of the medieval wool trade, which then accounted for half of England's wealth, it was an important link in the chain between Gloucester and the sea to the west, and Cirencester, and on south to London.

-Merchants and drovers passed through daily, and there were nine thriving pubs and inns in the village to quench their thirst.
+Merchants and drovers passed through daily, and there were at least nine thriving pubs and inns in the village to quench their thirst.

 By 1870, with wool supplanted by more practical cloths, John Marius Wilson's Imperial Gazetteer of England and Wales was describing Bisley as ‘a decayed small town', and most of the pubs were closing.